argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Fix perf output in server-side logs.

-*   Add banner to re-use-able files to indicate they are copied-and-modified from (e.g. `argrelay-rc.bash`).

 *   Make server config composable (allow including other files).

 *   Think to start each arg as `ArgSource.UnassignedValue` (or at least mark it in the described arg output as this).